Honors Capstone Project

 By exploring the problems and proposed solutions of inner-city middle and high school students throughout the country and in the city of Syracuse, curriculum and design concepts began to develop as a multi-level solution.
 Completed creative work includes construction documents, presentation drawings, and materials specifications.

 Lewis, Danielle Mae, "Empowered Pursuit: A Reflective Essay on Using Creative Learning in the Syracuse City School District" (2014).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 729.

 Creative Commons License